Carglglz/upydev/docs/source/howto.rst

 Where *192.168.1.79* is the IP of the raspberry pi in the local area network.

-Or configre a device with the ``-zt`` option so it is not required anymore, e.g.
+Or configure a device with the ``-zt`` option so it is not required anymore, e.g.

 .. code-block:: console